-- 1. Touch-screen: See PERSONALISED SETTINGS (page 103). - 2.
+- 1. Touch-screen: See PERSONALISED SETTINGS (page 92). - 2.
 LOAD: Press to load CD.
-See LOADING COMPACT DISCS (page 270). - 3.
-Eject: Press to eject CD.
-See EJECTING COMPACT DISCS (page 272). - 4.
+See LOADING COMPACT DISCS (page 249). - 3.
+Eiect: Press to eiect CD.
+See EJECTING COMPACT DISCS (page 250). - 4.
 Seek up: Press to seek next station frequency up or next CD track. - 5.
-Seek down: Press to seek next radio frequency down or previous CD track. - SOURCE: Press repeatedly to scroll through all audio sources: FM1, FM2, AM, DAB1, DAB2, DAB3, CD and Portable audio.
+Seek down: Press to seek next radio frequency down or previous CD track. - 6.
+SOURCE: Press repeatedly to scroll through all audio sources: FM1, FM2, AM, DAB1, DAB2, DAB3, CD and Portable audio.

-- 7. Audio system on/off and volume: Press to switch the system on/off. - Volume control: Rotate to increase or decrease volume level.
+- 7. Audio system on/off and volume: Press to switch the system on/off.
+Volume control: Rotate to increase or decrease volume level.
 Any volume setting made in any mode, will be memorised for that mode. - 8.
 CD load and eject slot.

-- Care must be taken to avoid spilling or splashing drinks onto the audio unit controls, speakers or touch-screen.
-In the event of such an occurrence, contact your Dealer/Authorised Repairer. - The audio unit may be damaged if unsuitable items, such as coins or credit cards, are inserted into the CD load slot.
+Care must be taken to avoid spilling or $(\mathbf{)}$ splashing drinks onto the audio unit controls, speakers or touch-screen.
+In the event of such an occurrence, contact your Dealer/Authorised Repairer.